jenkinsci/dynatrace-plugin/README.md

 [Option 1: Test Run Registration from Jenkins](#option1)

-in this case, the Test Run Id will be passed from Jenkins to your Ant script as an environment variable.
+in this case, the Test Run Id will be passed from Jenkins to your Maven build script (`pom.xml`) as an environment variable.
 You just need to make sure that the **Java agent is injected and that the test run id ${dtTestrunID} is passed to the agent**.

 **Example with Surefire**: